Tool use by non-human animals: In reptiles

 A 2013 paper suggested that American alligators and mugger crocodiles living near bird rookeries used twigs and sticks as bait to catch nesting birds.
-However, a 2019 study found no support that alligators were displaying sticks as lures, or that the predator was taking the seasonal behavior of the birds into account, as was suggested in the original paper.
+However, a 2019 study found no support that alligators were displaying sticks as lures, or that the predator was taking the seasonal behaviour of the birds into account, as was suggested in the original paper.

 In birds

 Tool use is found in at least thirty-three different families of birds.
-According to Jones and Kamil's definition, a bearded vulture dropping a bone on a rock would not be considered using a tool since the rock cannot be seen as an extension of the body.
+Trinidad Motmots crack the shells and exoskeletons of snails and arthropods by striking them against stones on the forest floor, utilizing these stones as anvils.
+This is considered borderline tool use.
+According to Jones and Kamil's definition, this, or a bearded vulture dropping a bone on a rock would not be considered using a tool since the rock cannot be seen as an extension of the body.
 However, the use of a rock manipulated using the beak to crack an ostrich egg would qualify the Egyptian vulture as a tool user.
 Many other species, including parrots, corvids and a range of passerines, have been noted as tool users.

 Bird nests show a great diversity in complexity, including intricate tree and ground nests.

 Many birds (and other animals) build nests.
-It can be argued that this behaviour constitutes tool use according to the definitions given above; the birds "carry objects (twigs, leaves) for future use", the shape of the formed nest prevents the eggs from rolling away and thereby "extends the physical influence realized by the animal", and the twigs are bent and twisted to shape the nest, i.e. "modified to fit a purpose".
+It can be argued that this behaviour constitutes tool use according to the definitions given above; the birds "carry objects (twigs, leaves) for future use", the shape of the formed nest prevents the eggs from rolling away and thereby "extends the physical influence realised by the animal", and the twigs are bent and twisted to shape the nest, i.e. "modified to fit a purpose".
 The complexity of bird nests varies markedly, perhaps indicating a range in the sophistication of tool use.
 For example, compare the highly complex structures of weaver birds to the simple mats of herbaceous matter with a central cup constructed by gulls, and it is noteworthy that some birds do not build nests, e.g. emperor penguins.
 The classification of nests as tools has been disputed on the basis that the completed nest, or burrow, is not held or manipulated.

 Prey-dropping behaviour is seen in many species of birds.
 Species of crows such as Carrion, Northwestern, American, and New Caledonian crows exhibit this behaviour using different prey.
 Gulls, particularly Kelp, Western, Black-Headed and Sooty gulls are also known to drop mussels from a height as a foraging adaptation.
 This behaviour is demonstrated by dropping prey from a height onto a hard substrate in order to break the prey's shell open.
 Several variables such as prey size, substrate type, kleptoparasitism, etc. can influence the behaviour of prey dropping in various species.